yktoo/yktoo.com/content/blog/posts/0222/index.en.md

 Holland is decidedly and prominently a bike-land.
 Any Dutch settlement features miles of bike paths, bike traffic-lights, special bike road marking, ubiquitous bike parkings and bike rental at every train station.

-But {{< a "0221" "our Houten" >}} seems to be in the lead here.
+But [our Houten](0221) seems to be in the lead here.

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/eos7dxmo56xa3628.jpg" >}}

 <!--more-->

 An active growth of Houten municipality began in 1970's.
 Back then it was just a little village with about four thousand inhabitants.
 It is around that time that a strategic plan, whose objective was to stimulate the residents to use bikes while discouraging them from driving, has been developed.
-This was also the time when the butterfly-shaped by-pass road (the {{< fl "Rondweg" >}}) was built—I mentioned it along with the district breakdown in my {{< a "0221" "last post" >}}.
+This was also the time when the butterfly-shaped by-pass road (the {{< fl "Rondweg" >}}) was built—I mentioned it along with the district breakdown in my [last post](0221).

 One of the strategic provision stipulated that with a car one district from another can only be reached using the by-pass road, and there would be no drive-through route.
 Cyclists don't face this restriction, therefore biking to friends' is often faster than driving.